 Seeing past the gaze

-So: the male gaze has dominated almost every visual cultural process in the world, for millennia.
-It permeates a vast coterie of cultural strictures, all conspiring to maintain the status quo.
-This is significant because it is an example of how marketing can exist as a simulacrum.
+The male gaze in particular is significant because it is an example of how marketing can exist as a simulacrum.
 Consider someone seeing a female-coded face with make-up on it within an advertisement for said product.
 That face is neither just that of the model, nor is it simply an amalgam of the product, which just so happens to resemble a face (or at least requires one to facilitate its application).

 The “original” face has been artificially altered in other ways, either by lighting, distance, or positioning, during the photographic process, and certainly these days with some element of digital manipulation, in order to express features which are desirable and disguise those which are not.
 It is not implausible to consider that, soon, products may dispense with an organic original at all, and have the entire process created by the ultimate simulacrum: artificial intelligence.